Year 11 Subject Selection

-During the early weeks of Term Three Year 10 students will be guided through the Year 11 subject selection program in Pastoral Care.
-Each class will have a subject selection facilitator as well as their Pastoral Care teacher presenting a range of resources to inform and support students in planning their Year 11 course of studies.
+During the early weeks of Term Three, Year 10 students will be guided through the Year 11 subject selection program in Pastoral Care.
+Each class will have a subject selection facilitator as well as their Pastoral Care teacher covering a range of resources to inform and support students in planning their Year 11 course of studies.

 Subjects and Interests

-Based on the Victorian Curriculum, the Year 10 program at St Pat's is providing you with learning opportunities and experiences that lead to the study of the Victorian Certificate of Education (VCE) or the Victorian Certificate of Applied Learning (VCAL) in Years 11 and 12.
-The program also offers students the opportunity to undertake a Vocational Education and Training (VET) subject.
+Based on the Victorian Curriculum, the Year 10 program at St Pat's is providing you with learning opportunities and experiences that lead to the study of the Victorian Certificate of Education (VCE) in Years 11 and 12.
+The program also offers the opportunity to undertake a Vocational Education and Training (VET) subject.

-The Year 11 VCE Program is based on the Victorian Certificate of Education (VCE) and provides learning opportunities and experiences that lead to the study of the VCE in Year 12.
+The Year 11 Program is based on the Victorian Certificate of Education (VCE) and provides learning opportunities and experiences that lead to the study of the VCE in Year 12.
 Students are also able to undertake a VET subject as part of their Year 11 course of studies.

 Deciding on a career pathway is not easy and we do not expect everyone to know this mid-way through Year 10!
 However, we do want you to start thinking about general areas you find interesting and your future educational pathways beyond St Pat’s.

 Research the courses that you may be interested in.
 Use CourseSearch for keyword searches on course titles, groups, qualifications, institutions and course subjects.
-Look for any prerequisites that may be required in the Course Prerequisites for 2022 PDF below.
+Look for any prerequisites that may be required in the Course Prerequisites for 2023.

 Log into your personal area on the Morrisby Website to review your results, research pathways into careers and investigate job-specific information.
 Your login is your email school address.
 Use the "Forgotten Login" function to reset your password if you have forgotten it.

 TAFE/University or Future Employment